brockmanmatt/CoverageTrends/README.md

 uses each parser in parsers to scrape each news site and add to the daily csv for each news source.

 # archived links
 contains a folder for each news site, where within each folder there's a .csv for each day with the headlines and urls on the home page at each scrape.
+Time is normalized to UTC time.